The World’s Leading Home + Housewares Show

 2023

-IHA announced several exciting changes for The Inspired Home Show 2024.
-After carefully considering feedback received from two industry-wide surveys and four special committees made up of both exhibitors and retailers, the IHA Board of Directors decided to reduce the overall length of the Show from four days to three days, and to optimize the Show layout to create the most vibrant, productive and efficient trade show experience possible for the industry.
+IHA reduces the overall length of the Show from four days to three and optimizes the Show layout to create the most vibrant, productive and efficient trade show experience possible for the industry.

 For more history of the housewares industry and Show, be sure to read our Housewares History blog series.